James R. Moriarty: U.S. Army Col. Paris D. Davis

+Purple Hearts for soldiers at Al Asad

+Moriarty and partners pressed the government to award soldiers injured in a 2020 ballistic missile attack on an Iraqi air base with Purple Hearts.
+The U.S. government initially failed to recognize all the soldiers with traumatic brain injuries, applying instead a standard that one had to be medically evacuated to qualify, soldiers who survived the attack told CBS News.

+The attack by Iran on the Al Asad Airbase was in retaliation for a U.S. strike that killed the head of the Islamic Revolutionary Guard Corps-Quds Force, which the U.S. government designates a terrorist organization.
+Following the attack, the U.S. government took a posture of downplaying the significance of the attack as well as the soldiers' injuries.
+The soldiers suffered headaches, vision and hearing problems, sleep loss, cognitive problems, balance issues and post-traumatic stress disorder.
+Many of them were deemed unfit for duty because of their injuries.

+A CBS News investigation more than a year after the attack found "dozens of soldiers injured in the attack who have not been recognized with the Purple Heart and who have been denied the medical benefits that come with it, despite appearing to qualify."

+The media and advocacy push led to an additional 50 soldiers from the D/82nd Aviation Regiment being recognized with Purple Hearts, which are not only an acknowledgement of the men and women's sacrifice but also help on a practical level, to facilitate necessary medical care for their service-connected injuries and access higher priority for other benefits like home loans and college tuition assistance.

 Volunteer service

 Moriarty served on the board of directors of the United States Marine Corps Combat Helicopter Association from 1998 to 2008 and published that organization's quarterly magazine, Popasmoke.
 (This is a reference to the phrase "pop a smoke," used by Marines who served in the Vietnam War.
 Helicopter crews asked ground crews to pop a smoke grenade so they could locate them and find a landing zone.)

 Moriarty received the association's Arnold W. Barden Award for advancing the reputation of the association for his air show work as well as his contribution as publisher of Popasmoke.

 He served on the board of directors of the Marine Corps Heritage Foundation, the group that founded the National Museum of the Marine Corps in Virginia.

 He was the president of the Skyhawk Association from 1998 to 2000.

 Education

 He earned Bachelor of Business Administration and Juris Doctor degrees from the University of Houston.
 He was admitted to the State Bar of Texas in 1976 and the Colorado Bar Association in 2006.